 - a draft call-for-participation in the workshop.

-- a recruitment strategy detailing how the organizers plan to recruit and select participants.
+- a recruitment strategy detailing how the organisers plan to recruit and select participants.
 (Maximum 500 words)

-Accepted workshops will be announced by the organizers and through the NordiCHI2018 website to solicit submissions.
-Workshop organizers must establish a website for the workshop no later than 28 May 2018 and solicit participants through a Call for Workshop Participation circulated through appropriate channels such as mailing lists etc.
+Accepted workshops will be announced by the organisers and through the NordiCHI2018 website to solicit submissions.
+Workshop organisers must establish a website for the workshop no later than 28 May 2018 and solicit participants through a Call for Workshop Participation circulated through appropriate channels such as mailing lists etc.

 Please note that the time between acceptance of a workshop and the required first announcement is short, so plan accordingly.

-Workshop participants are selected by the organizers of the workshop, based on criteria set by the organizers.
+Workshop participants are selected by the organisers of the workshop, based on criteria set by the organisers.
 Typically, potential participants submit a position paper, stating their contribution, interest and expertise related to the workshop.
-NordiCHI 2018 encourages workshop organizers to experiment with submission formats.
+NordiCHI 2018 encourages workshop organisers to experiment with submission formats.

-The possible publication of workshop participants contributions, is the sole decision and responsibility of the workshop organizers.
+The possible publication of workshop participants contributions, is the sole decision and responsibility of the workshop organisers.